 a.
 Should a cadet choose to resign prior to the adjudication of disciplinary offenses, the offenses will be considered pending.
 Should a former cadet, at a later date, apply for readmission, the offenses must be adjudicated before the former cadet could be considered for readmission.
 The length of time a former cadet has been away from the Academy will have no bearing on the pending offenses.

 b.
 Any cadet who abruptly leaves or resigns from the Academy and/or abandons his/her regimental obligations and duties, who has pending a Class I Mast Report, or is scheduled for or about to be scheduled for an aptitude review board and/or is the subject of honor’s violation investigation and/or Class I investigation, will by default be considered dismissed from the Academy for discipline reasons.
+If a cadet chooses to resign, she/he must do so in writing at least 24 hours before the convening of the board.
+If a resignation is received within 24 hours of the convening of a board the Chairman may choose to hold the board in absentia.

 a.
-The member challenged was a [participant in the events out of which the incident arose.
+The member challenged was a participant in the events out of which the incident arose.

 b.
 The member challenged is related to or has past association with the cadet charged or with the events giving rise to the incident, said association being of a kind that would prejudice her/her judgement to the degree that a fair hearing would be jeopardized.